REX388/IDS_Project/README.md

 # Intrusion Detection System (IDS) Project

 ## Overview

-This repository contains a Python-based Intrusion Detection System (IDS) project that uses machine learning to classify network-connection records as either "Normal" or "Attack".
-The project trains multiple classical classifiers (including Logistic Regression — the primary model used for the real-time simulation) on the KDD-style CSV dataset and includes a small real-time simulation that streams samples and prints alerts to the console.
+This repository contains a Python-based Real-Time Intrusion Detection System (IDS) project that uses **Logistic Regression** machine learning to classify network traffic as either "Normal" or "Attack".
+The project trains a Logistic Regression model on the KDD dataset and includes a real-time simulation that processes network samples and displays alerts to the console.

+**Assignment**: CYB 213 - Project 12: Real-Time IDS Simulation
+**Algorithm**: Logistic Regression (as per assignment requirements)

 ## Objectives

-- Train and evaluate several ML classifiers on the provided dataset.
+- Train and evaluate a Logistic Regression classifier on the KDD dataset
-- Save trained models and preprocessing artifacts for later use.
+- Save trained model and preprocessing artifacts for deployment
-- Provide a simple real-time simulation that loads the saved Logistic Regression model and prints per-sample alerts.
+- Provide a real-time simulation that loads the saved model and displays per-sample alerts

 ## Dataset
 - `kddtrain.csv` — training data (raw KDD-style CSV, no header)